theodore-s-beers/collation-for-dummies/index.md

 a way of mapping code points to collation weights, it will have to be defined explicitly.
 That's where the Unicode Collation Algorithm comes in.

+## Basic Idea

+_Some of what follows is oversimplification.
+If you are already familiar with this subject, please try to be charitable.
+I'll go into greater detail as the post progresses._

+The central concept of Unicode collation is that one character might belong or after another character on different bases.
+They may represent fundamentally different letters, like E and F; they may be different forms of something understood to be the "same" leter, like E and É; or they may be closer still, differing only in case, like E and e.
+Of course, languages and writing systems are extremely diverse, and not all of them even have a concept of uppercase vs. lowercase.
+But it turns out that allowing for a hierarchy of three (or sometimes four) levels of collation difference between code points is generally sufficient to get the job done.
+In a writing system like the Latin alphabet, these levels are indeed organized as I hinted above: the _primary_ level of collation distinguishes among different base letters; the _secondary_ level distinguishes among diacritics, like accents; and the _tertiary_ level accounts for case differences.
+If we assign to each code point in the Unicode tables a set of primary, secondary, and tertiary _collation weights_, we can then decide which of them sorts before the other by comparing their weights one level at a time.
+And this can be extrapolated to collate strings.

 Testing Zig syntax highlighting:

 ```zig